-Licenses and rights, customer relationships and non-compete agreements are being amortized by the straight-line method over periods ranging from 3 to 20 years and amortization expense is reflected throughout operating expenses.
+Licenses and rights, customer relationships and non-compete agreements are being amortized by the straight-line method over periods ranging from 2 to 20 years and amortization expense is reflected throughout operating expenses.

 Amortizing intangibles are reviewed for impairment as events or changes in circumstances occur indicating that the carrying amount of the asset may not be recoverable.
 Indefinite lived intangibles are reviewed annually at year end for impairment.
 Cash flow and sales analyses are used to assess impairment.
 The estimates of future cash flows and sales involve considerable management judgment and are based upon assumptions about expected future operating performance which include Level 3 inputs such as annual growth rates and discount rates.
 Assumptions used in these forecasts are consistent with internal planning.
 The actual cash flows and sales could differ from management's estimates due to changes in business conditions, operating performance, economic conditions, competition and consumer preferences.
-There were no impairments of intangible assets in 2017, 2016 or 2015.
+There were no impairments of intangible assets in 2018, 2017 or 2016.

-Intangible assets of \$200,000 were acquired in the frozen beverages segment in fiscal year 2015.
 Intangible assets of \$1,078,000 were acquired in fiscal year 2016 in the food service segment due to the purchase of the HEARTBAR brand.
 In fiscal year 2017, intangible assets of \$6,957,000 were acquired in our ICEE distributor acquisition in our frozen beverage segment and intangible assets of \$15,760,000 were acquired in the Hill & Valley acquisition in our food service segment and intangible assets of \$576,000 were acquired in the Labriola Baking acquisition, also in our food service segment.
+There were no intangible assets acquired in fiscal year 2018.

-Aggregate amortization expense of intangible assets for the fiscal years 2017, 2016 and 2015 was \$3,840,000, \$5,078,000 and \$5,370,000, respectively.
+Aggregate amortization expense of intangible assets for the fiscal years 2018, 2017 and 2016 was \$3,510,000, \$3,840,000 and \$5,078,000, respectively.

-Estimated amortization expense for the next five fiscal years is approximately \$3,500,000 in 2018, \$3,400,000 in 2019, \$3,000,000 in 2020, \$2,400,000 in 2021 and \$2,300,000 in 2022.
+Estimated amortization expense for the next five fiscal years is approximately \$3,300,000 in 2019, \$3,000,000 in 2020, \$2,400,000 in 2021 and \$2,300,000 in 2022 and 2023.
 The weighted average amortization period of the intangible assets is 10.8 years.